Analytical Study on the Exposedness of Potential Positions for External Human-Machine Interfaces: Related Work

-These studies overall conclude that the specific location of an eHMI matters less than the fact said eHMI is visible to the observer (\cite{de_clercq_external_2019}), and that pedestrians tend to fixate on parts of the vehicle such as the grill, the windshield, the wheels, and the general back and front, while the sides of the vehicle seem to be the general area most visible in most scenarios.
-While these results are promising, they lack granularity and are always done with a single type of vehicle, coming from one specific direction.
+These studies overall conclude that the specific location of an eHMI matters less than the fact said eHMI is visible to the observer (\cite{de_clercq_external_2019}), and that pedestrians tend to fixate on parts of the vehicle such as the bumper, the windshield, the wheels, and the general back and front, while the sides of the vehicle seem to be most visible in most scenarios.
+While these results are promising, they lack granularity and are always done with a single type of vehicle, often coming from the same direction.

-The scope of this paper aims to find comparable results to those presented in \cite{troel-madec_ehmi_2019}, and as such the configuration of the simulations are only concerned with the visibility of pedestrians looking at incoming vehicles.